chandanhpcic/docs/source/manual/how-tos/wireguard-client.rst

 ..
 Hint::

-    This step is only necessary (if at all) to allow client peers to access IPs outside of the local IPs/subnets behind OPNsense - see the note under Step 5.
+    This step is only necessary (if at all) to allow client peers to access IPs outside of the local IPs/subnets behind Reticen8 - see the note under Step 5.
 If an interface has already been assigned under Step 5(a), then it is not necessary for IPv4 traffic, and is only necessary for IPv6 traffic if the tunnel uses IPv6 ULAs (IPv6 GUAs don't need NAT).
 So in many use cases this step can be skipped

 - Go to :menuselection:`Firewall --> NAT --> Outbound`
 - Select "Hybrid outbound NAT rule generation” if it is not already selected, and click **Save** and then **Apply changes**